Fitting in Better by Getting Fit

 Sports and Camp: Fitness as Social Activity

+Fulbright scholar Elliot Portnoy¹s non-profit volunteer organization, Kids Enjoy Exercise Now (KEEN), grew out of a chance encounter with a child with Down syndrome on a tennis court in Oxford, England.
 With the help of highly trained volunteers from churches, synagogues and high schools, KEEN provides free one-on-one recreational sports opportunities for children and young adults with cognitive, physical and emotional disabilities.
 For some, KEEN sessions may be their only recreational activity.

 One of KEEN’s program is for their “twenty-something” athletes, matching the young adults with same age coach/mentors.
 Activities include weight lifting, stretching on mats, and basketball.
-KEEN also has other events such as kick ball, scavenger hunts, car washes, bowling and holiday dances.
+KEEN also has other events such as kickball, scavenger hunts, car washes, bowling and holiday dances.

 Think Outside the Box